PAUL34913/msp1-cv/README.md

 ### 1px White Lines

 -   When viewing on my own mobile (i-Phone 7), using  both Safari and Firefox, there is a single 1px white line at the very bottom of the blog page.
 I cannot reproduce it on other peoples phones, and it is not present on any other device I have tested.
 Other people have failed to reproduce this on various devices also.
-The blog uses an identical footer to every other page.
+The blog uses an identical footer to every other page where the issue is not present.

-**Fixed**

-Redsigned form validation and issue dissapeared once completed.
+**Not Fixed**

 ### Index page section landing positions